ibm-cloud-docs/satellite/hosts.md

 When you remove a host from your location, the host is unassigned from a {{site.data.keyword.openshiftlong_notm}} cluster or {{site.data.keyword.satellitelong_notm}} control plane, detached from the location, and no longer available to run workloads from {{site.data.keyword.satelliteshort}}.
 If you delete an {{site.data.keyword.openshiftshort}} cluster or resize a worker pool, the hosts are still attached to your location, but you must [reload the hosts](#host-update) to use them with another {{site.data.keyword.satelliteshort}} resource.
 {: shortdesc}

 Removing a host cannot be undone.
-Before you remove a host, make sure that your cluster or location control plane has enough compute resources to continue running even after your remove the host, or back up any data that you want to keep.
+Before you remove a host, make sure that your cluster or location control plane has enough compute resources to continue running even after you remove the host, or back up any data that you want to keep.
 Note that the underlying host infrastructure is not deleted because you manage the infrastructure yourself.
 {: important}

 ### Removing hosts from the console